b84330808/RubyTextView/README.md

    .setRubyText("れい わ");
    .setTextSize(30);
    .setRubyTextSize(14)
+   .setRubyTextColor(getResources().getColor(R.color.red)
    .setSpacing(5)
 ```
 ## Attributes
+`app:rubyText `: The ruby text onto the text, split by whitespace character.
+`app:rubyTextSize `: The size of ruby text.
+`app:rubyTextColor`: The color of ruby text.
-`app:spacing="5sp"`: The spacing between text and ruby text.
+`app:spacing`: The spacing between text and ruby text.

 ## Known Issue
 - Only single line is supported (multiline is not supported yet).